 AGE UNABLE TO HOLD BACK POET’S WORD & ENABLE

 The age trends for this race were very much against Poet’s Word ahead of the 2018 renewal of the King George.
 Prior to his narrow success over Crystal Ocean there hadn’t been a winner older than four this century.
-Like busses, this was followed in 2019 by John Gosden’s Enable who also won at the age of 5, ironically ahead of Crystal Ocean again in second by the same winning distance of a neck as with 12 months previously.
-Enable won again in 2020, the only 6 year old runner to do so this century.
+Like busses, this was followed in 2019 by John Gosden’s Enable who also won at the age of five, ironically ahead of Crystal Ocean again in second by the same winning distance of a neck as with 12 months previously.
+Enable won again in 2020, the first six year old runner to do so this century.

-Despite being open to all ages, it has very much been a race for younger horses, as you can clearly see in the chart above.
+Despite being open to all ages, it has very much been a race for younger horses historically, as you can clearly see in the chart above.
 The inability of older horses to make their mark in this race combined with the tendency to retire winners to stud, has led to a distinct lack of multiple-time champions.
 Only three horses have won this race on more than one occasion, Enable (2017, 2019, 2020), Dahlia (1973, 1974) and Swain (1997, 1998).

 FILLIES TRADITIONALY RARELY TASTE SUCCESS

 Older horses haven’t fared well in this race and neither have the girls traditionally.
 Following Time Charter’s victory in 1983, we went nearly 30 years without a female winner.
 The drought finally ended courtesy of the German trained Danedream in 2012.
-Despite her Arc victory in the season earlier, the filly set off an unfancied 9/1 shot but once again produced big to become the first female double winner of the two races.
+Despite her Arc victory in the previous season, the filly set off an unfancied 9/1 shot but once again produced big to become the first female double winner of the two races.

 After such a long wait, another filly champion emerged just two years later in the form of Taghrooda.
 Riding over a stone lighter than some of her rivals on an account of age and gender, the John Gosden-trained horse secured an impressive three length win.
 This was followed three times by Enable meaning that just under half of the races since 2012 have been won by a filly or mare.

 KING GEORGE WINNING FILLIES & MARES